suryaprakashdev/Transformers_for_Time_series/README.md

 - [ ] [Wyoming dataset](https://pipeline.wyo.gov/wellchoiceMenu2.cfm?oops=ID88107&Skip=Y)
 - [ ] [UEA](https://www.timeseriesclassification.com/) is a benchmark dataset for multivariate time series classification.
 It can be downloaded from the website or using the tsai library.

+Project Overview
+This project evaluates transformer-based models for predicting marker tops from time-series well log data and compares them with previously used deep learning baselines.

+Earlier approaches using XCM, LSTM, and Bi-LSTM achieved strong performance.
+The objective of this work is to benchmark transformer architectures and determine whether they provide meaningful improvements in prediction quality and efficiency for this specific time-series task.

+Models Implemented

+PatchTST

+TSTPlus

+Dataset

+Univariate time-series well log data

+Task: Marker top prediction

+Input: Fixed-length time-series windows

+Output: Marker top class labels

+Key Results

+PatchTST achieved a recall of 99 percent, which is the best performance on the current dataset

+TSTPlus achieved high recall with a more compact and efficient architecture

+Evaluation Metrics

+Recall (primary metric)

+Accuracy

+Confusion matrix analysis

+Model size and parameter count